Having problems with your GP practice, but not sure what you can do? We can help.

 We're here for you

-We created the article above to hopefully make it clearer where to take your query, concern, or complaint and how you can expect it to be handled.
+We created this article above to hopefully make it clearer where to take your query, concern, or complaint and how you can expect it to be handled.
 To give you the reassurance you’re sending your concern to the right place, and so that we can make local commissioners aware of issues, we’d also be pleased to hear about your experiences – good or bad.
 Please get in touch either by phone, email, or complete a ‘share your views’ webform via the button below.

 01707 275978